BeardedTinker/Home-Assistant_Config/README.md

 ### Intro

 Here you can find all of the configuration files from my Home Assistant installation - production enviroment.
-Updates are pushed whenever there is a change and I do try to work on the system as much as time allows.
+Updates are pushed whenever there is a change and I do try to work on the system as much as time allows.<br>
-I wish to thank all of the Home Assistant community for being inspiration for lot of the things I did here.
+I wish to thank all of the Home Assistant community for being inspiration for lot of the things I did here.<br>
 Where ever I could I listed original authors of the code or parts of the code I used.

 ## YouTube Channel?

-A lot of integrations and automations have videos on my [YouTube channel](https://YouTube.com/BeardedTinker) - almost 300 videos as of Today, with at least 140 of them being Home Assistant How To's.
+A lot of integrations and automations have videos on my [YouTube channel](https://YouTube.com/BeardedTinker) - more than 300 videos as of Today, with at least 150 of them being Home Assistant How To's.

 If you want to get in touch, you can always find me on Discord Server - [BeardedHome](https://discord.gg/HkxDRN6).